chengyanlai/My-Pelican-Site/content/2014/2014-05-20-python-homebrew-package.md

 You can choose to use `openblas` or not.
 If so, run

     ::bash
+    # This is optional!
     $ brew install openblas

 then,

     ::bash
+    # If you use openblas, please comment out below.
     $ brew install numpy # --with-openblas
     $ brew install scipy # --with-openblas

 ### Test the numpy and scipy installation

+測試是否已經安裝完成...

     ::bash
     $ brew test numpy